 - Road freight transport and the rental of freight vehicles, if the loans are for the purchase of freight transport vehicles;

 - Crop and animal production, hunting and related service activities;

 - Fishing and aquaculture;

-- Specialised retail trade in arms and ammunition;
+- Manufacture and specialised retail trade of weapons and ammunition;